up42/docs/source/specifications/block-manifest.rst

   uniqueness.
 * ``description``: free-text explanation of what your block does.
 * ``parameters``: for data blocks, the list of all query parameters the block supports.
 For processing blocks, the run-time parameters that your block can optionally specify.
+See :ref:`the page on parameters <block-params>`
 * ``input_capabilities`` and ``output_capabilities``: the :ref:`capabilities <block-capabilities>` that your block
   requires to run, and/or that it outputs when it is finished.
 When validating a workflow, every block's output capabilties must match exactly the input capabilities of the next block in the workflow.
 These fields may be